 Brandon’s Residential School, Online Educational and Archival Resources

-The purpose of Canada’s Residential School system was to take children far from their homes and force them to disconnect from their people, families, language, stories, and culture.
-These places were operated by the Canadian Government and run by churches.
-Hard labour, abuse and discipline, government experiments, and illness and disease were recorded at many of these schools.
+The purpose of Canada’s Residential School system was to take children far from their homes and force them to disconnect from their people, families, language, stories, and culture to assimilate into Eurocentric colonist standards.
+These institutions were operated by the Canadian Government and run by churches.
+Hard labour, physical and sexual abuse, harsh discipline, government experiments, and illness and disease were reported at many of these schools by the investigators, churches, and survivors.

 Brandon’s Residential School (also recorded as the Brandon Industrial School) was active for 77 years, from 1895 to 1972.
 It was located down Grand Valley Road, across from the Experimental Farm property.
 From 1895 to 1925 it was looked over by the Methodist Church, 1925 to 1969 was the United Church, and from 1969 to 1972 the Roman Catholic Church took it over.
 It sat abandoned until it was demolished in August of 2000.